Projects

 From cells, code, and behavior.
 All with and for the mind.

-This project aimed to replicate an existing study that reconstructed images seen while inside an fMRI, but we just made it faster.
+Replicated an existing study that reconstructed images seen while situated inside an fMRI, but made it faster.

 Alot faster.